Tests of scalar polarizations with multi-messenger events: Results

 In the rightmost panel of Fig.\ \ref{fig2}, we show the posterior distributions of the parameter \(\alpha_B\), which determines the scalar breathing amplitude.
 A non-zero value for \(\alpha_B\) would suggest the existence of a scalar breathing mode in the signal.
 We generally find that the distribution tends to be extended and double peaked.

-The double peak arises because the IMRPhenomD waveform has a discrete symmetry $\psi\rightarrow\psi + \pi/2$~\cite{Roulet_2022} for (2, 2)-harmonic dominated waveforms for tensor polarizations.
+The double peak arises because the IMRPhenomD waveform has a discrete symmetry $\psi\rightarrow\psi + \pi/2$~\cite{Roulet_2022} for (2,2)-harmonic dominated waveforms for tensor polarizations.
 Under this discrete shift in $\psi$, both $h_+$ and $h_\times$ flip sign and so the angular pattern functions $F_+,F_\times$.
-A corresponding flip in the sign of $\alpha_B$ in the breathing mode can thus compensate for the change in $\psi$ (see more details in Appendix \ref{Appendix}).
+A corresponding flip in the sign of $\alpha_B$ in the breathing mode can thus compensate for the change in $\psi$ (see more details in Appendix \ref{Appendix_A}).
 When \(\psi\) is constrained by the EM observations in the ``All" case, the double peaks in \(\alpha_B\) disappear, as seen in the Fig.\ \ref{fig2}.
-The resulting best constraint is then given by $ \alpha_B\approx-0.29^{+0.18}_{-0.26}$ at $95\%$ CI, which has the GR value $\alpha_B=0$ lies approximately at the 99.75\% quantile of the posterior distribution.
+The resulting best constraint is then given by $ \alpha_B\approx-0.29^{+0.18}_{-0.26}$ at $95\%$ CI, which has the GR value $\alpha_B=0$ lies approximately at the \(\sim 99.75\%\)CI of the posterior distribution.
 These results show that the tighter constraint on \( \alpha_B \) in the ``All'' case arises from restricting \(\psi\) and breaking its $\pi/2$ degeneracy.
+The transition from the double-peaked posterior to a single-peaked posterior is therefore driven by the inclusion of the polarization-angle prior.
+This prior is not an arbitrary statistical assumption, but is derived independently from electromagnetic observations of the GRB afterglow and it is thus data driven.
+Consequently, the single-peaked posterior reflects the combination of the GW data with independent EM information that breaks the intrinsic $\alpha_B$--$\psi$ degeneracy.
 This shows the important role that constraints on polarization angle have in constraining extra polarizations of gravitational waves.
 The inclusion of polarization angle constraint improves the bound on $\alpha_B$ by $\approx 61\%$ compared to the double peaks in the ``Sky+$d_L$+$\iota$'' case.

 Figure~\ref{fig3} shows contour plots of $\alpha_B-\psi$ (left) and $\alpha-\alpha_B$ (right) for the ``Sky + $d_L$ + $\iota$'' case.
 Splitting the data by $\alpha_B<0$ and $\alpha_B>0$, we find a consistent correlation $r[\alpha-\psi]\approx -0.7$ in both subsets.
 In contrast, $r[\alpha_B-\psi]\approx 0.27$ for the left peak and $\approx -0.44$ for the right peak.
 When $\alpha_B$ is restricted to a single (left) peak by fixing $\psi$ in the ``All" case, the correlation reduces to $r[\alpha_B-\psi]\approx 0.2$.